Jbleezy/BO1-Reimagined/README.md

 * Fix bug with picking up Meat powerup as soon as you have no weapons and are being auto switch to combat knife
 * Increase fire times on new upgraded weapons
 * Make it so throwing meat to teammates makes them catch it
-* Try to get projectiles to travel straight up if player is looking 85 degrees up
 * Add BO2 meat FX and grief FX in game
 * Fix BO1 ray gun first raise anim lasting too long at the end